erf-model/ERF/Docs/sphinx_doc/Particles.rst

 To see an example of using the particle functionality, build the executable using gmake in Exec/DevTests/ParticlesOverWoA.

-To visualize the number of paritcles per cell as a mesh-based variable, add ``particle_count`` to the line in the inputs file
+To visualize the number of particles per cell as a mesh-based variable, add ``particle_count`` to the line in the inputs file

 ::